MV-PURE Spatial Filters with Application to EEG/MEG Source Reconstruction: EEG/MEG Measurement Model

 for all $\uimal$, where $\ui$ is the index set of all unitarily invariant norms.

-In essence, the above approach introduces parameter $r$ - the rank of the matrix, hoping that it can be selected to maximize certain cost function.
-As will be shown below, it is possible to select $r$ such that the MSE of the resulting filter is minimized.
-Indeed, the theoretical and simulational results of \cite{Piotrowski2014,Piotrowski2016b} show that this relaxation of unit-gain constraint deals efficiently with ill-conditioning of the forward model and enables to design filters achieving provably lower MSE than their full-rank counterparts.
+In essence, the above approach introduces parameter $r$ - the rank of the matrix -, hoping that it can be selected to optimize certain cost function.
+As it will be shown in the next section, it is possible to select $r$ such that the MSE of the resulting filter is minimized.
+In fact, it has been previously shown that this relaxation of unit-gain constraint deals efficiently with ill-conditioning, and it may even achieve lower MSE than their full-rank counterparts \cite{Piotrowski2014,Piotrowski2016b}.